Florida ranks No. 2 in hot car deaths involving children - NewsBreak

 Jason Webb has a stool in his garage, where he watches all the kids in the neighborhood, including his own, head to school each morning.

-He said he saw his neighbor, 37-year-old James Fidele, leave Monday from his home on Southeast Aires Lane, then return home where he has a T-shirt printing business, and nothing seemed out of the ordinary.
+He said he saw his neighbor, James Fidele, 37, leave Monday from his home on Southeast Aires Lane, then return home, where he has a T-shirt printing business, and nothing seemed out of the ordinary.

-However, according to an arrest affidavit, around 1 p.m., five hours after first returning home, Fidele realized he had left the 2 year-old boy, the youngest of five living in the Port St. Lucie home, in the car alone.
+However, according to an arrest affidavit, at about 1 p.m., five hours after first returning home, Fidele realized he had left the 2 year-old boy, the youngest of five living in the Port St. Lucie home, in the vehicle alone.

 He called police, but it was too late.

-Fidele told investigators he was using his girlfriend's car to drop off their five kids at school, and forgot to drop off the 2-year-old.
+Fidele told investigators he was using his girlfriend's SUV to drop off their five kids at school and forgot to drop off the 2-year-old.

-Fidele was charged with a felony of leaving a child unattended in a motor vehicle causing great bodily harm.
+Fidele was arrested on a felony of leaving a child unattended in a motor vehicle causing great bodily harm.

 Ronda Cerulli runs Safe Kids Treasure Coast, a program dedicated to preventing unintentional injuries.